sparkplug23/PulSar/README.md

 This program is licensed under GPL-3.0

 <!-- # How to use the project
 Since this project is still under development, it requires extra steps for others to deploy it in their network.
-This will become easier and eventually seamless with further development time.
-Here, I will list the steps that are required to get the system running under different environments.
+This will become easier and eventually seamless with further development.
+The latest process (updated June 2023) that is required to get PulSar running is outlined below.

 ## Configure